LJH-LBJ/llm-service/CONTRIBUTING.md

 - Ask in the issue comments
 - Contact the maintainers

-Thank you for contributing to llm-service!
+Thank you for contributing to LM-Service!